VazkiiMods/.github/profile/README.md

 ## Contributing
 Each Violet Moon project is run by a different set of team members and may have different contribution guidelines.
 Please see the individual repositories' CONTRIBUTING.md for more information.

+## Signing
+In the near future, releases of our mods will start to be accompanied by `.asc` PGP signature files.
+These signatures will be signed by a key with ID `C55FFFF9E4E4C0C09AB04B7C704178B3439DADC3`.
+See the [security page](security/README.md) for details about how to verify that a JAR came from Violet Moon.